 I was also a bit scared of the snowball effect it would have, leading to more medical interventions and maybe even a C-section.

-Originally, I was so resistant to a medicated birth but the idea of having to travel all the way back home for an hour or so, try to start labor on my own and then have to go all the way back to the hospital (30min drive there and back), park the car, waddle back upstairs and start this whole process again stressed me out even more.
+Originally, I was so resistant to a medicated birth.
+But the idea of having to travel all the way back home for an hour or so, try to start labour on my own, and then have to go all the way back to the hospital (30min drive there and back), park the car, waddle back upstairs, and start this whole process again stressed me out even more.

 When you have natural contractions caused by your own oxytocin, your brain knows to make endorphins.